Krimzo/KLibrary/README.md

 # My C++ library
-Mostly focused on WIN32 and OpenGL.
+Mostly focused on WIN32 and DirectX.